wamp-proto/wamp-proto/spec/README.md

 ## Introduction

-WAMP ("Web Application Messaging Protocol") is an open application communication protocol that provides two asynchronous messaging patterns **within one** protocol:
+WAMP ("The Web Application Messaging Protocol") is an open application communication protocol that provides two asynchronous messaging patterns **within one** protocol:

  * Publish & Subscribe
  * Remote Procedure Calls

 WAMP can run over different *transports*, including [WebSocket](http://tools.ietf.org/html/rfc6455), where it is defined as a proper, officially [registered WebSocket subprotocol](http://www.iana.org/assignments/websocket/websocket.xml).

-WAMP also supports different *serialization*, including JSON and MsgPack.
+WAMP also supports different *serializations*, including JSON and MsgPack.

 ### Peers and Roles

 A transport connects two WAMP peers and provides a channel over which WAMP messages for a *single* WAMP session can flow in both directions.
 A WAMP peer can have one or more of the following roles.

-**RPC Roles**
+**Remote Procedure Call Roles**

+The Remote Procedure Call messaging involves peers of three roles:

 1. *Callee*
 2. *Caller*